openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

 ### Goals

 * [Cincinnati graph-data][graph-data] maintainers will have the ability to block edges for a vulnerable subset of clusters.
-* Cluster administrators will have convenient access to the issues graph-data maintainers considered when conditionally or unconditionally blocking edges.
+* Cluster administrators will have convenient access to the issues graph-data maintainers considered when conditionally or unconditionally blocking edges (a portion of which is currently filled by text-only errata like [this][text-only-errata-example]).
 * Avoiding excessive load evaluating in-cluster conditionals.

 ### Non-Goals